 Milan is a proud co-founder of Guin Music with his sister, Misha Kordestani, an artist-friendly record label conglomerate.
 Guin Music currently services a roster of 10 artists, while building a full artist-first-ecosystem focused on artist development, artist investment, music production, and artist marketing.

 Now, while I may not be a turtle hustler anymore, I am still a writer, in addition to operating Audo and advising my other companies.
 As a writer, I aim to share the lessons I’m learning throughout my personal and professional career by contributing on Entrepreneur, Rolling Stone, Forbes Business Council (YEC), and on my blog here.
-I’m also currently writing my first book, Straight Talk: The Art of Civil Discourse (coming out February 2023).
+I’m also currently writing my first book, I'm Just Saying (coming March 2023).

 Finally, when I catch some free time, I like to interview fellow eco-system builders with a focus on impact, at NextPlay.
 The hope is to inspire other people to work on impactful projects, and to drive support for the builders working to make our world better.

 Why am I doing all of this?